Together we are creating a vibrant future for Irish heritage.

 If you would like to leave a gift in your will to the Irish Heritage Trust, you can choose to dedicate your bequest to a specific project or project type.

-Further information may be obtained from Paul McCarthy, Head of Philanthropy & Supporter Engagement, E: p.mccarthy@irishheritagetrust.ie.
+For further information contact Paul McCarthy, Head of Philanthropy & Supporter Engagement p.mccarthy@irishheritagetrust.ie.

 Tax Efficient Giving